takamuffin/aws-foundry-ssl/README.md

 Download the `NodeJS` installer for Foundry VTT from the Foundry VTT website.
 Then either:

 - Upload it to Google Drive, make the link publicly shared (anyone with the link can view), or
+- Upload it somewhere else it can be fetched publicly, or
 - Have a Foundry VTT Patreon download link handy, or
-- Upload it somewhere else it can be fetched publicly

-It's _not recommended_ to use the time-limited links that you can get from the Foundry VTT site, but if that works for you, it's also an option.
+- Generate a time-limited link from the Foundry VTT site; This option isn't really recommended, but if that works for you then that's cool

-**Note:** Foundry `11.313` at a minimum is recommended due to Electron fixing a _second_ major security flaw in the WebP decoder.

 ### AWS Pre-setup